 Queen Elizabeth II is such an institution that it’s easy to forget she wasn’t supposed to have become queen at all.

 Born in 1926, Elizabeth was the daughter of King George V’s second son, and had little expectation of succeeding to the throne until her uncle, King Edward VIII, abdicated in 1936 to marry the divorced American socialite Wallis Simpson.
 After the death of her father, King George VI, 25-year-old Elizabeth was called upon to assume the throne, beginning a momentous reign.
-On February 6, 2022, the United Kingdom kicked off celebrations for the queen's Platinum Jubilee—marking 70 years of her service to the British Commonwealth.
+In February 2022, the United Kingdom kicked off a series of celebrations for the queen's Platinum Jubilee—marking 70 years of her service to the British Commonwealth.

 Held at Westminster Abbey, Elizabeth’s coronation ceremony was the first to be broadcast live on television.
 Some 27 million people in the United Kingdom (out of a total population of 36 million) watched the ceremony, and 11 million more listened on the radio.
 Afterward, some 3 million people lined the route as the queen and her entourage made their slow procession back to Buckingham Palace.